Engineering for People Design Challenge

 A look at the inspirational solutions from the 2023/24 Engineering for People Design Challenge UK and Ireland winners.

-Engineering for People Design Challenge heads to rural Cambodia
+Engineering for People returns to Johannesburg

 Crucial, not soft skills